Seven Simple Ways to Create a Kinder Office Environment

 While not everyone needs to be in your weekly marketing meeting, for example, everyone who spends time working on marketing-focused duties should be.
 This allows everyone to be heard—even interns and entry-level employees who may not work on higher-level projects.

-Listening to everyone, and allowing them to voice their opinion, naturally makes the office environment a kinder place.
+Taking time to listen to your team members and provide them with a safe environment to express their opinions naturally makes the office environment a kinder place.